deshantar99/subreddit-recommendation-model/README.md

 Output of the app:

 Do you want to train again (y/n): (TAKES A LONG TIME)
-- Enter 'n'
+- Enter 'y' if you don't have the /local/ directory with the trained model local files
-- You can hit no because the trained models are saved in the /local/ directory.
+- You can hit no if the trained models are saved in the /local/ directory.
 If there are some issues with running the app, you may need to verify that the directory exists, finally train the model by entering 'y'.

 Enter you query('exit' to end):